earthlab/neon-veg/README.md

 devtools::sinstall_github("NEONScience/NEON-utilities/neonDataStackR", dependencies=TRUE)
 ```

 Individual tree stems are recorded using distance and azimuth from a subplot reference point.
-To derive stem location in UTM coordinates, pull geolocation data for the sampling plots using the [geoNEON](https://github.com/NEONScience/NEON-geolocation/tree/master/geoNEON) package.
+To derive stem location in UTM coordinates, pull geolocation data for the sampling plots by querying the NEON API using the [geoNEON](https://github.com/NEONScience/NEON-geolocation/tree/master/geoNEON) package.

 To install the geoNEON package: